 SOFR is published by the Federal Reserve Bank of New York based on data received by it from sources other than us, and we have no control over its methods of calculation, publication schedule, rate revision practices or availability of SOFR at any time.
 There can be no guarantee, particularly given its relatively recent introduction, that SOFR will not be discontinued or fundamentally altered in a manner that is materially adverse to the interests of investors in notes linked to SOFR.
 If the manner in which SOFR is calculated is changed or, if applicable, if the manner in which the USD Compounded SOFR Index Rate or SOFR Index is calculated is changed, that change may result in a reduction in the amount of interest payable on notes linked to SOFR and the trading prices of such notes.
-In addition, the Federal Reserve Bank of New York may withdraw, modify or amend SOFR data in its sole discretion and without notice.
-The interest rate for any interest period will not be adjusted for any modifications or amendments to SOFR data that the Federal Reserve Bank of New York may publish after the interest rate for that interest period has been determined.
+In addition, the Federal Reserve Bank of New York may withdraw, modify, amend, suspend or discontinue the calculation or dissemination of SOFR data in its sole discretion and without notice and has no obligation to consider the interests of holders of SOFR-linked notes in calculating, withdrawing, modifying, amending, suspending or discontinuing SOFR.
+The interest rate for any interest period will not be adjusted for any modifications or amendments to SOFR or SOFR data that the Federal Reserve Bank of New York may publish after the interest rate for that interest period has been determined.